jcslm001/murty.io/content/brendan/resume.md

 ### Skills

 - __Project Management__ I've managed development on web-based platforms, including feature scoping, task delegation, code reviews and client consultations.
 I believe that constant communication, honesty and transparency is important at all stages of the software development process.
-- __PHP__ I've been creating and maintaining commercial web services and websites using PHP for over five years.
+- __PHP__ I've been creating and maintaining commercial web services and websites using PHP for over ten years.
 I'm continually improving my skills including learning new OOP methods and participating in discussions on Twitter and contributing to open-source projects on GitHub.
-- __JavaScript__ I've built many modern animations and interactions using JavaScript.
-This includes using OOP principles and frameworks where it suits the project goals.
+- __JavaScript__ I've built many web systems that utilise JavaScript.
+This began with jQuery and now includes varied experience using more modern frameworks such as Angular and Node.
-- __HTML5 & CSS3__ I love learning about the latest techniques and opinions on how to best build a modern web site.
-I constantly improve my websites when new techniques as they become supported by major modern browsers.
+- __HTML5 & CSS3__ My HTML and CSS skills have evolved since I first started building websites in 2007.
+I use my website to try out new techniques as they become supported by major modern browsers.
-- __Python & Django__ I'm learning more about Python and Django by creating a new web app in my free time.
-I'm enjoying the strict formatting and OOP rules in both the language and the framework.

 ### Personality